 To set up an appointment to meet with a member of our team, call us today at 1-800-747-3733.

-How Are School Bus Accident Claims Different From Other Auto Accidents?
+How Are School Bus Accident Claims Different From Other Auto Accident Cases in Miami?

 Several factors make school bus accidents unique among motor vehicle crashes.
-For one, the substantial size, weight, and occupancy of a school bus create the possibility of many more victims than in a typical car accident.
+For one, a school bus’s substantial size, weight, and occupancy create the possibility of many more victims than in a typical Miami car accident.

 School buses are usually owned and operated by school districts, which are government entities.
-When it comes to liability, the government plays by different rules than private individuals and businesses do.
+Regarding liability, the government plays by different rules than private individuals and businesses do.

 Government entities at the federal, state, and local level enjoy something called sovereign immunity.
 This is a type of legal protection that shields them from many lawsuits.
 Since the government gets funding from taxpayers, sovereign immunity laws keep frivolous lawsuits from wasting our tax dollars.

-To receive a waiver and thus be eligible to sue for your child’s school bus injury, you must follow a specific process.
+You must follow a specific process to receive a waiver and thus be eligible to sue for your child’s school bus injury.
 An attorney from the Law Offices of Anidjar & Levine can help you meet these requirements so you can pursue your case.

-No Matter the Factors That Caused Your Child’s Accident, We Can Help.
+No Matter the Factors That Caused Your Child’s School Bus Accident, Our Lawyers Can Help